grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 ## obj alertmanager

 `alertmanager` has configuration for the alertmanager.
-To disable the alertmanager, ensure the ruler object field is hidden
+To disable the alertmanager, ensure the alertmanager object field is hidden

 ## obj alertmanager.args

 `args` is a convenience field that can be used to modify the alertmanager container arguments as key-value pairs.

 ### string alertmanager.args.alertmanager-storage.s3.bucket-name

 *Default value: * `alertmanager`

-`alertmanager-storage.s3.bucket-name` is name of the bucket in which the alertmanager data will be stored.
+`alertmanager-storage.s3.bucket-name` is the name of the bucket in which the alertmanager data will be stored.

 ### bool alertmanager.args.auth.enabled